davidfstein/v2p/README.md

 V2P relies on a large set of features to derive its predictions.
 These features are collected from Ensembl's VEP and other sources.
 In total, downloading the feature data requires ~564GB of free disk space.

-Downloading data with the aws cli will be significantly faster than curl/wget.
+Downloading data with the aws cli may be faster than curl/wget.
 Both options are shown below, choose only one.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html for aws cli configuration.

 #### AWS cli download